chenf-ai/note/README.md

 # note
 notes for NJU courses
-## copyright explanation
+## Copyright Explanation
-These notes were originally composed by my peer in Nanjing University, gcx.
+These notes were originally composed by my peer in Nanjing University, **gcx**.
 I forked it and do some modifications in some of them.